NIXKnight/Ansible-LinuxCommon/README.md

 To change the timezone of the system, set `CHANGE_TIMEZONE` to `True` and give `TIMEZONE` a value e.g. `"Asia/Karachi"`.

+You can setup system locales.
+To do that, use the variables `SET_LOCALES`, `LOCALES` and `DEFAULT_LOCALE` as shown in the example below.

 ## **Dependencies**

 This role doesn't depends on any other role for execution.
 The role is written to support both CD/DVD installs and pre-installed images (e.g. Amazon Machine Images) where `sudo` is already installed and configured.
 You can also use `su` method to become root if you don't have sudo installed.